-Often called the Urban Yogi, I am a Yoga teacher, international DJ, Seriousblack and solo mother.
-After 25 years, I still refer to myself as student.
+I am a Yoga teacher, woman of colour, international DJ Seriousblack and solo mother.
+After 25 years teaching, I still refer to myself as a student.

-I spend my time parenting, embracing the chaos of life, teaching, training and making music between Montreal, LA, and Europe.
+I spend my time mommying, embracing the chaos of life, loving my Frank, teaching, training, speaking, writing and making music between Montreal, LA, New York and Europe.